Have you ever felt so overwhelmed with all of the information out there telling you how to eat well?

 For this category of carbohydrates, think of things like potatoes, quinoa, rice, bread, peas, pasta, beans, corn, and fruit.
 All of these foods have great amounts of vitamins, minerals, energy, and fiber which is important for our energy, gut health, heart health, hormonal health, and hunger.

-Soluble fiber feeds the friendly bacteria in the gut which support healthy digestion and gut microbiota and may reduce Neuropeptide Y (NPY) levels which is a hunger-stimulating hormone produced by the nervous system that can increase due to stress in our lives or during fasting, food restriction, and yo-yo dieting.
+Soluble fiber feeds the friendly bacteria in the gut which support healthy digestion and gut microbiota and may reduce levels of hunger-stimulating hormones produced by the nervous system that can increase due to stress in our lives or during fasting, food restriction, and yo-yo dieting.

 Non-starchy carbohydrates, on the other hand, don’t necessarily provide a substantial amount of energy.
 These carbohydrates are better known for their fiber, prebiotics, vitamins, and minerals.

 When you hear non-starchy carbohydrates, think of greens and vegetables!
 These are your leafy greens like arugula, kale, and romaine as well as your veggies like Brussels sprouts, bok choy, tomatoes, cucumbers and so many more.

 Fiber is so important to any diet as it balanced cholesterol levels in the blood, regulates bowel movements, regulates blood sugar levels, regulates your satiety levels, lowers the risk of certain types of cancer, reduces the risk of diabetes, and aids in digestion overall.